freeCodeCamp/guide/src/pages/machine-learning/unsupervised-learning/index.md

 Clustering: Is used for exploratory data analysis to find hidden patterns or grouping in data.
 Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.

+Association:  An association rule learning problem is where you want to discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.
+Some popular examples of unsupervised learning algorithms are:

+--k-means for clustering problems.
+--Apriori algorithm for association rule learning problems.

 Few more Examples:
 Suppose you have data for an E-commerce site.
 You have a list of people and things they have ordered online this last week.
 You can now use Clustering Algorithms and find the pattern in the data, predict the buying trend and formulate the business strategy as per the trend.